The Heisenberg category of a category: Structure of the paper

 Theorem~\ref{thm:main3} shows that it is interesting to consider when the morphism \eqref{eq:decat_morphism} is an isomorphism.
 Following \cite{brundan2018degenerate}, one way to understand surjectivity of this morphism seems to be via a suitable generalisation of degenerate affine Hecke algebras and their categorifications.
 This may also lead to the answers for the questions raised in \cite[Section~10.3]{cautis2012heisenberg}.

-\subsection{Structure of the paper}
+\section{Structure of the paper}

 The structure of the paper is as follows.
-In Section~\ref{sec:general-prelim} we give preliminaries relevant to both the additive and the \dg settings.
+In Chapter~\ref{sec:general-prelim} we give preliminaries relevant to both the additive and the \dg settings.
 We recall the concept of Serre functors and introduce the idempotent modification of Heisenberg algebras which we categorify.
-In Section~\ref{sec:additive-Heisenberg-2cat} we construct the additive Heisenberg 2-category $\hcatadd\basecat$ and investigate its properties.
+In Chapter~\ref{sec:additive-Heisenberg-2cat} we construct the additive Heisenberg $2$-category $\hcatadd\basecat$ and investigate its properties.

-In Section~\ref{sec:dg-prelim} we give preliminaries required for the \dg setting.
+In Chapter~\ref{sec:dg-prelim} we give preliminaries required for the \dg setting.
 We encourage the reader uninterested in \dg technicalities to skip this section and refer back to it when needed.

-In Section~\ref{sec:dg-Heisenberg-2-cat} we construct the Heisenberg 2-category $\hcat\basecat$ in the \dg setting.
-In Section~\ref{sec:structure}, we investigate the structure of $\hcat\basecat$ and, in particular, deduce the categorical version of the Heisenberg commutation relations and prove Theorem~\ref{thm:main1}.
-In Section~\ref{sec:cat_fock} we construct the categorical Fock space representation $\fcat\basecat$ and the $2$-functor $\hcat\basecat \to \fcat\basecat$, and prove Theorem~\ref{thm:main2}.
+In Chapter~\ref{sec:dg-Heisenberg-2-cat} we construct the Heisenberg $2$-category $\hcat\basecat$ in the \dg setting.
+In Chapter~\ref{sec:structure}, we investigate the structure of $\hcat\basecat$ and, in particular, deduce the categorical version of the Heisenberg commutation relations and prove Theorem~\ref{thm:main1}.
+In Chapter~\ref{sec:cat_fock} we construct the categorical Fock space representation $\fcat\basecat$ and the $2$-functor $\hcat\basecat \to \fcat\basecat$, and prove Theorem~\ref{thm:main2}.
 We note that the proof of Theorem~\ref{thm:main1} depends on Theorem~\ref{thm:main2}.
-Finally, in Section~\ref{sec:strfock} we investigate the properties of $\fcat\basecat$ and prove Theorem~\ref{thm:main3}.
+Finally, in Chapter~\ref{sec:strfock} we investigate the properties of $\fcat\basecat$ and prove Theorem~\ref{thm:main3}.

-\subsection{Acknowledgements}
+\section{Acknowledgements}

-The authors are thankful to Pieter Belmans, Alexander Efimov, Adam Gal, Elena Gal, Eugene Gorsky, Dmitri Kaledin, Andreas Krug, Boris Shoikhet, Bal\'azs Szendr\H{o}i, Tam\'as Szamuely and Gon{\c{c}}alo Tabuada for helpful comments and discussions.
-This project received funding from EPSRC grant EP/R045038/1 and from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 891437.
+The authors are thankful to Pieter Belmans, Alexander Efimov, Adam Gal, Elena Gal, Eugene Gorsky, Dmitri Kaledin, Andreas Krug, Alexander Kuznetsov, Boris Shoikhet, Bal\'azs Szendr\H{o}i, Tam\'as Szamuely and Gon{\c{c}}alo Tabuada for helpful comments and discussions.
+The authors are especially grateful to the anonymous referees for their valuable comments, suggestions and questions that improved the manuscript.
+This project received funding from EPSRC grant EP/R045038/1 and from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l odowska-Curie grant agreement No 891437. { Á.Gy.~was} also supported by the János Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the National Research, Development and Innovation Fund of Hungary, within the Program of Excellence TKP2021-NVA-02 at the Budapest University of Technology and Economics.

-\subsection{Notation}
+\section{Notation}